JanusGraph/janusgraph/docs/advanced-topics/eventual-consistency.md

 vertex or edge appears in the graph but is not yet indexed and hence ignored by global graph queries.

+In some situations due to server failures permanent index inconsistency can happen.
+See how to deal with permanent stale index entries [here](stale-index.md).

 **Half-Edges**
 Only one direction of an edge gets persisted or deleted which might lead to the edge not being or incorrectly being retrieved.